Wednesday, April 23, 2025

 I motored into Annapolis and picked an anchorage before the Easton Bridge.
 I was just after 5, and the bridge did not open during rush hour.

 The general depth of the anchorage was 30 feet, and I roamed around to find some shallow water.
 I came in close to shore, and it became shallower very fast.
 I ended up anchoring in 30 feet of water near the shallows.
 The forecast was for very light winds.
-I watched their huge Wednesday night race, or attempted race.
+I watched their huge Wednesday night race, or rather, their attempt at a race.

 Thursday, I toured the town, visiting Bacon Marina and Bay Marine to pick up my Yanmar anodes and seal.
 Bacon was a store with a large consignment section.